Turn a shelter into a home

 This is the case for so many families in the Philippines who have faced the triple threat of volcanoes, coronavirus and typhoons this year.

-Join us as we take a look at why the Philippines is so vulnerable to natural disasters and how you can help this Christmas.
+Join us as we take a look at why the Philippines is so vulnerable to disasters and how you can help this Christmas.

 The Philippines is located on the notorious Pacific Ring of Fire, one of the most disaster-affected areas in the world.

-Natural disasters are part of life in the Philippines.
+Disasters are part of life in the Philippines.
 Earthquakes, typhoons and volcanic eruptions are regular occurrences.

 They destroy homes, crops and livelihoods, leaving a population with high rates of poverty in a desperate situation.
 Many do not have the means to rebuild their homes.